 Are jumpers bad for babies?

 No doubt you are making sure they have plenty of tummy time and floor play.
-Tummy time is significant for your baby’s development and a good way to relieve gas.
-Baby jumpers are fun for babies and are great for exercising their senses.
+Tummy time is significant for your baby’s development and an excellent way to relieve gas.
+Baby jumpers are fun for babies and are great for exercising their senses and leg muscles.

-Jumpers get a bad rap because they do not help your babies develop muscles to sit up independently or their abilities to crawl and walk.
-This is why they are best when used in moderation and for short periods.
+Jumpers get a bad rap because they do not help your baby’s muscle development to sit up independently or their abilities to crawl and walk.
+They are best when used in moderation and for short periods.

-Baby jumpers are great for the age of 3-4-month-olds to help their auditory and visual skills.
-The lights and sounds on the activity center stimulate the baby’s senses.
-When the baby can reach the floor and bounce in the jumper, it is a great exercise for them.
+Baby jumpers are fantastic for the age of 3-4-month-olds to help their auditory and visual skills.
+The lights and sounds in the activity center stimulate the baby’s senses.
+When the baby can reach the floor and bounce in the jumper, it is an excellent exercise for them.
 Jumpers should never be used as infant sleep products.

 When can a baby use a jumper?

 A baby can use a jumper to support the weight of their head and have strength in their torso.
-By about 3-4 months, babies usually have the required strength to use a jumper.
+By about 3-4 months, babies usually have the power to use a jumper.

-In my experiences with my kids, my daughter was strong enough to sit in a baby jumper by 4 months.
+In my experiences with my kids, my daughter was using a baby jumper at four months.
 Her legs didn’t quite reach the floor even on the lowest height setting, so we used a pillow under her feet so she could push off of it.

-My son was able to start using the jumper by 3 months old.
-He had good head support early on and always tried to push himself up to roll around by 3 months.
-His feet also didn’t reach the ground yet, so the pillow worked great for him too.
+My son was able to start using the jumper by three months old.
+He had reasonable head control early on and always tried to push himself up to roll around by three months.
+His feet didn’t reach the ground yet, so the pillow worked great for him.

 When to put baby in jumper?

 Babies can use jumpers with supervision and in short time increments.
 I loved to use the jumper for my kids while making dinner or when I had to power pump.
 The jumper allowed them to hang out near me or in the living room, where I could see them from the kitchen.

 It was great to put them in the jumper and keep them entertained without worrying they were getting into anything.
 There is so much for them to look at and try to reach for on the baby jumper; it keeps them occupied.